dannyjalon/SprayCVSolver-dodecane-air/README.md

 * von Neumann temperature, TvN, in K.
 * Chapman-Jouguet temperature, Tcj, in K.
 * Induction length, Lind, in mm.
-* Activation Energy, Ea, in J/mol.
+* Pre exponential parameter, B, in 1/s.

 The suite also receives the target cell size (height or width) in centimeters.